iorodeo/safecast_air_docs/_build/html/_sources/sensor_2.txt

    :align:  center

+|

-* These are the larger B4 size (32mm) Individual Sensor Board (ISB) from Alphasense.
+* These are the larger B4 size (32mm) Individual Sensor Board (ISB) from Alphasense
+* Like the smaller A4 type, these are also available for measuring several gases including carbon monoxide, ozone, nitric oxide and more
+* More information on the A4 air quality sensors can be found on the Alphasense website: http://www.alphasense.com/index.php/air/products/